 Do you have a passion for non-profit organizations?
 Inspired by our vision & values?
 Are you exceptionally talented in your field of work?
 Interested in working with smart, fun and talented people?
 You may be a great fit for our team.

-Central Synagogue is guided and inspired by Jewish tradition and our core purpose is to transform lives.
-As a full-time Educator in The Lese Center for Living Judaism, your responsibilities will include classroom teaching, family and parent education, social justice programming, social and holiday programming, field trips and other off-site programs, and communication with parents and other stakeholders.
+The Synagogue will employ you as a full-time Educator in The Lese Center for Living Judaism.
+Your responsibilities will include, but are not limited to, classroom teaching, family and parent education, social justice programming, social and holiday programming, field trips and other off-site programs, and communication with parents and other stakeholders.

 Central Synagogue, a 503(c) religious organization, employs 80 full-time and 30+ part time staff positions in more than a dozen departments, including our Religious School; Nursery School and Early Childhood Center; clergy study; membership, finance, communications, technology, development, maintenance, events, and administrative support teams.
 Our staff, which we consider "a team," is committed to excellence in our work.
 Central offers generous benefits and paid time off to its employees.
 We invite you to review our current openings and apply here.
 Central Synagogue is an Equal Opportunity Employer.